corihuang/corihuang.github.io/reading.md

 permalink: /reading/
 ---

+I think a lot about how we consume and create--the input to and output from our minds.
 These are some of the books and written content that I find enjoyable and have influenced the way I think.

 {% if site.data.books %}
   <ul class="book-list">